Encanto: Nightmares and Sueños

 The young adult novel Nightmares and Sueños, written by Alex Segura, is a prequel to the film that focuses on seventeen-year-old Bruno and shows why people do not talk about him.
 It released on December 3, 2024.

 Video games

 Mirabel was added to Disney Dreamlight Valley in a February 2023 update as one of the villagers of the titular valley, along with a small version of Casita called "Mini Casita" as her home.
 In the world building game Disney Magic Kingdoms, during a limited time event with a storyline set after the events of the film, Mirabel, Bruno, Isabela, Luisa and Antonio were added as playable characters, along with Casita and Isabela's Room as attractions.
+Mirabel, Bruno, Isabela and Luisa appear as playable characters in the mobile game Disney Heroes: Battle Mode.

 Theme park attractions

 On March 21, 2024, Disney announced that a new Encanto stage show, ¡Celebración Encanto! would temporarily run from June 10 through September 6, 2024.
 However, it was later announced that it would become a full-time entertainment offering, and is currently permanent.
 The show is held multiple times daily at the CommuniCore Plaza in the World Celebration area at Epcot, and features live appearances from Mirabel and Bruno.